markmi/acpphint/README.md

 Additions
 - Add a .gp file (for gnuplot use) that compares a MACCHIATObin Double Shot to a Raspberry Pi 4B:
-  Both have an A72, but with very diifferent memory subsystems, as well as different cpu clock rates.
+  Both have an A72, but with very different memory subsystems, as well as different cpu clock rates.

 Changes